 Movieline 100 Greatest Foreign Films—Critics Michael Atkinson, Stephen Rebello, and David Thomson choose their 100 best non English-language films.
 This link is from Tim Dirks's Greatest Films site.

-The Moving Arts Film Journal 100 Greatest Movies of All Time—An openly subjective best film list that is a mainstream/highbrow blend.
+The Moving Arts Film Journal 100 Greatest Movies of All Time—An openly subjective best film list that is a mainstream list that also leans highbrow.

-Mr. Showbiz 100 Best Movies of All Time—Critics at the now defunct web site pick their top 100 films.
+Mr. Showbiz 100 Best Movies of All Time—Critics at the now defunct web site picked their top 100 films.
 This link comes from the Internet Archive.

 MSN The Greatest Movie Couples Ever—A list of top romance films.

-MSN 70 greatest movie quotes of all time—This mainstream-leaning list is a bit closer to 70 iconic quotes from American films.
+MSN 70 greatest movie quotes of all time—This mainstream list is a bit closer to 70 iconic quotes from American films.

 National Review Best Conservative Movies—The magazine selected the best films that fit its ideological viewpoint.
 This link is from the Internet Archive.